 Physical custody is the right to have the child for a period of time.
 A parent may have sole physical custody.
 A person with “primary” physical custody has the child a majority of the time; the other parent has “partial” physical custody.
-The term “shared physical custody” is often used interchangeably with “50-50" custody.
-“Visitation” is the right to visit a child.
+The term “shared physical custody” is often used interchangeably with “50-50″ custody.

-If the parents do not reach an agreement during mediation, they will attend custody conciliation at the 7th floor of the County Services Center, 633 Court Street, Reading, Pa.
+If the parties do not reach an agreement during mediation, they will attend a custody conciliation at the 7th floor of the County Services Center, 633 Court Street, Reading, Pa.
 19601.
-Unless the parents are living in the same house, the Custody Masters will listen to the parties, then recommend that the Court enter a specific order.
+Unless the parents are living in the same house, or unless one parent seeks to relocate, the Custody Masters will listen to the parties, then recommend that the Court enter a specific order which they believe are in the best interest of the children.
 If neither party files exceptions to the recommendation within twenty (20) days of the mailing, the recommended order will become an Order of Court.

 Parties can reach agreements at any point in the process.
 Although many people benefit from Children in the Middle, mediation, and the masters’ recommended orders, parties can enter into stipulations at any time, and ask the court to make their agreement a court order.
 When parents file stipulations simultaneously with the custody complaints or petitions to modify custody, they may not be ordered to attend Children in the Middle classes or mediation.

-Judges of the Berks County Court of Common Pleas utilizes a standard appendix which is a roadmap for putting the best interests of the child first.
-Several judges also use appendixes which contain the requirements of the relocation statute and explain legal custody.
+Judges of the Berks County Court of Common Pleas utilizes standard appendixes which serve as a roadmap for putting the best interests of the children first.

 To read custody statutes, the Berks County appendixes, and related materials, please use the drop-down menu.